 - Edit the vertices of the selected centerline to match the correct alignment of the route.

 You can do this by adding and deleting the vertices and by modifying segments.
 You can also use the geometry editing tools available in ArcGIS for Desktop.

 - After editing the vertices to match the proposed alignment of the route, right-click anywhere on the map and click Finish Sketch.

 - Check the network layer in the table of contents.

 The route is now cartographically realigned.

-In the image below, a cartographic realignment was performed on the route.
+In the figure below, a cartographic realignment was performed on the route.
 The measure length of the route increased as a product of the realignment.
-Checking the Cartographic Realignment option selected on the dialog box will result in re-calibration of the route by updating the measure length.
-If the option is checked, the route will get recalibrated per the new length of the route after the cartographic realignment.
-If the option is unchecked, only the cartographic realignment will be applied, which means that the route will not be recalibrated and the measures will remain the same as they were before the cartographic realignment.
+Checking the option described above (right) will result in recalibration of the route by updating the measure length.
+If you keep the option unchecked (left), the route will not be recalibrated and the measures will remain the same as they were before the cartographic realignment.